 Certified Legislative Professional Program

-Jeremy will check with the legislature to see if there is interest and get back to Mike.
+Jeremy Mohn will check with the legislature to see if there is interest and get back to Mike.
 Mike would like Cali involved with this program if there is interest in it.

 Summer Course Proposals

-??? not sure what Mike said here
+Mike will make a call for summer course proposals next week.
+Let him know if you would like to offer a course and/or accept ILC students.

 Part-Time MPA Program Track and Sample Schedules (handouts)